 How We Save You Money

-Labor is the highest cost factor in accomplishing the work of sanitizing and cleaning.
+Labor is the highest cost in accomplishing the work of sanitizing and cleaning.
 Labor costs represents between 50% and 75% of the cost of cleaning and sanitizing.
-If you lower the cost of labor, you lower the cost of the cleaning/sanitizing budget.
-The labor cost is less because it takes less time to perform the work involved.
+Therefore reducing this is a priority.

-We are more productive because we can decrease the amount of work needed to accomplish each task.
-We do this by using simple Industrial Engineering principles.
+We can decrease the amount of work needed to accomplish each task by using simple Industrial Engineering principles.

 Productivity is the amount of work done in a unit of time.
 By decreasing the work, it takes less time to do it.
 Productivity is work divided by time.
 Productivity = Work/time.